 In 1939, before America entered World War II, life expectancy was just over 59 for men and slightly above 63 for women.
 This means that when Social Security was implemented with an eligibility age of 65, the average American would not live long enough to access the benefit.
 Gee thanks, Uncle Sam!
 With life expectancies climbing fast and medical advances extending life longer every day, you had better plan to spend a whole lot of time in retirement, and you don’t need me to tell you that you don’t want to do it without any money!

-Whether most people lack the resources or are simply unwilling to face the realities of what it will take to retire comfortably, most retirees are not ready for the leap.
 Every year, more and more Americans move toward retirement with insufficient savings, and with this the country is moving into dangerous territory.
 People are living longer these days, a lot longer.
-Now when I plan retirement income distributions for a couple I have to calculate the expectation that one of them will reach the age of 95.
-Considering that people over age 65 spend four times as much on healthcare, and that end-of-life care can eat up approximately 80% of your assets, every American had better recalculate their retirement planning strategy, regardless of whether you are already retired or planning to.
+When we plan for a client’s retirement income distributions, we have to adjust to the rapidly changing landscape all the time.
+Considering that people over age 65 spend four times as much on healthcare, that end-of-life care can eat up approximately 80% of your assets and that Social Security will have trouble meeting its obligation, you must recalculate your retirement planning strategy regularly, regardless of whether you are already retired or planning to.